 Those who have seen images of Capernaum will be aware of the basalt building materials used in the construction of the houses and might be led to wonder at the extraordinary processes of rock formation.
 The Sea of Galilee has agency in so many gospel stories.
-Here it is mentioned in passing, but must not be ignored, especially as we become aware of how perilously endangered it is since its waters have been exploited for irrigation over several decades.
+Here it is mentioned in passing, but must not be ignored, especially as we become aware of how perilously endangered it has become since its waters have been exploited for irrigation over several decades.
 The "other side" evokes the rich agricultural land generally referred to as the "bread-basket" of the region.
 Mention of the crowd introduces children as well as women and men searching for Jesus.
 In other words, the text invites us into the whole Galilean world encoded in the text.

-The question, "Rabbi, when did you come here?", is about time and place Jesus is addressed as teacher, as one who can lead his questioners from one physical and metaphorical place to another.
+The question, "Rabbi, when did you come here?", has to do with time and place Jesus is addressed as teacher, as one who can lead his questioners from one physical and metaphorical place to another.
 It is his response to this question that introduces the discussion about bread.
 This in turn opens up a whole world of earth activity, of sun and soil and seed and plant, a world of planting and harvesting, of processing and cooking.
 Ironically, the words of the Johannine Jesus with their focus on the symbolic meaning of the bread turn his questioners away from the physical, material Earth elements that constitute both bread and flesh.
-Pope Francis invites us in his recent encyclical, Laudato Si, to value and respect the material world.
-The more we do so, the more attuned we will be to the challenge of Jesus' claim for our living of the gospel.
+Pope Francis invites us again and again to value and respect the material world.
+The more we do so, the more attuned we will be to the implications of accepting that Jesus is the bread of life.